 These agreements are usually written in such a way as to be enforceable for up to a year after an employee’s employment has been terminated.

 Non-Compete Agreements — Like non-solicitation agreements, non-compete or confidentiality agreements are designed to prevent employees from engaging in behavior that would constitute competition with the employer.

 Sharing trade secrets with another company is one example of violating a confidentiality agreement, but what constitutes competition is often the subject of contract disputes.

 How We Can Help

 The Zoldan Law Group PLLC advises and represents Arizona employees in disputes over restrictive covenants.
-We also provide contract review to determine whether such agreements infringe upon our clients’ rights.
+We also provide contract reviews to determine whether such agreements infringe upon our clients’ rights.

 For more on these matters, please see our overview of contract disputes.
-With offices in Scottsdale, we advise and represent clients throughout Arizona.
+We advise and represent clients throughout Arizona.